-- A strong evidence base for why suicide should be decriminalised and more broadly - why updating mental health legislation is important at this time (based on a mixture of national needs, international precedents and human rights conventions, and personal stories of the impact of the law on individuals). - 2.
-Knowledge and understanding of the legal processes involved and how best to effect reform in the specific context of the country. - 3.
+- A strong evidence base for why suicide should be decriminalised and more broadly why updating mental health legislation is important at this time (based on a mixture of national needs such as shortcomings in data collection, and personal stories of the impact of the law on individuals). - 2.
+Knowledge and understanding of the legal processes involved and how best to effect reform in the specific context of the country.
+There are several entry points to changing legislation.
+These include repealing the law in parliament, or in the case of a common law offence, rendering it ineffective through introducing new regulations.
+In some countries, the court can mandate a change in law by declaring existing provisions unconstitutional and thereby striking them down. - 3.
 A multi-stakeholder effort to raise public awareness and influence policy making, frequently brought about by a mixture of civil society, political and judicial leaders, and community leaders including religious leaders.
 This is helped by the use of media and communications to increase awareness and support for action. - 4.
 Political and judicial leaders willing to champion decriminalisation of suicide in their respective areas of influence, based on evidence and supported by multi-stakeholder backing. - 5.
-Public information campaigns that communicate the change in the law, help destignatise mental health issues and ensure the change in law is upheld.
+Commitments made by countries at key global political gatherings to inform government priorities and ensure alignment with international legislative standards, including those captured in the Convention for Rights of Persons with Disabilities (CRPD) 2006, the Commonwealth's Dhaka-Kigali Compact on Mental Health 2022, and the Small Island Developing States conference's Bridgetown declaration 2023.
+This also includes guidelines prescribed by international organisations such as the World Health Organisation's (WHO) Comprehensive Mental Health Action Plan 2013-2030. - 6.
+Public information campaigns that communicate the change in the law, help destigmatise mental health issues and ensure the change in law is upheld.
+Media coverage can bring attention to outdated laws and encourage policymakers to consider reforms.34 Well-researched articles, editorials and campaigns can be powerful tools for advocacy to decriminalise suicide and to reduce the stigma surrounding mental health.
+The WHO has developed a guide to support journalists reporting on suicides.35

 This report is focused on point 2: knowledge and understanding of the legal processes involved and how best to effect reform in the specific context of the country.
-However, in this section there are insights into the successful decriminalisation of suicide in two very different countries, the Cayman Islands and India, which illustrate points 1-5.
+However, in this section there are insights into the successful decriminalisation of suicide in three very different countries, Guyana, the Cayman Islands and India, which illustrate points 1-5.
 There are many other examples which can be drawn upon, and at the end of this report there are resources to help campaigners in ending suicide decriminalisation.